opendistro-for-elasticsearch/deprecated-security-ssl/README.md

 * Secure REST layer through HTTPS (SSL/TLS)
 * Supports JDK SSL and Open SSL
 * Only external dependency is Netty 4 (and Tomcat Native if Open SSL is used)
-* Works with Kibana 4, logstash and beats
+* Works with Kibana, logstash and beats

 ## Elasticsearch 5